MaanavAnugrahan/.dotfiles/README.md

 # .dotfiles
 Hi, and welcome, This is my dotfiles, dotfiles are configuration files that are used to configure your system.
 Feel free to use them

-## Required Things
+## The Setup
-- Window Manager: Qtile, with qtile-extras for widget decorations
+- Window Manager: Qtile, with qtile-extras for widget decorations (former)
+    - currently bspwm (it is aweosme !)
 - App launcher: Rofi
 - Terminal Emulator: Alacritty
 - Compositor: Picom